Find a Qualified Attorney Near You

 If you’re engaged in a DIY or uncontested divorce, this can be the best way to handle divorce proceedings.
 This is also true in any other type of collaborative divorce.

 In alternative dispute resolution, you and your spouse can meet with a mediator to deal with your divorce.
-Or you and your spouse's attorneys can meet with a mediator to resolve all the issues that arise in a divorce.
+Or you and your spouse’s attorneys can meet with a mediator to resolve all issues arising in a divorce.
 The same process can be used in a legal separation.

-Regardless, must collect all the necessary documents in a divorce.
+Regardless, you must collect all the necessary documents for a divorce.
 These will include legal documents, including court forms.

 Experience Working with Other Lawyers